China's Tianwen-1 enters Mars orbit | DW | 10.02.2021

 Mars missions are the next level.
 The planet is farther away, and harder to get to as a result.

-But a day after the United Arab Emirates (UAE) Mars Mission — and its Hope Probe — delivered its first successful Martian orbit — China has also made it to Mars for the first time.
+But, a day after the UAE's Emirates Mars Mission successfully delivered its Hope probe into orbit around Mars, China has also arrived.

-Its Tianwen-1 spacecraft entered a Martian orbit on Wednesday, seven months after launching from Earth and traveling 450 million kilometers.
+The Tianwen-1 spacecraft entered into orbit around Mars on Wednesday, seven months after launching from Earth and traveling 450 million kilometers.

-So, it's perhaps with good reason that China did not announce an exact arrival time, or stream the operation live as the Emirates did on Tuesday.
+So it's perhaps with good reason that China did not announce an exact arrival time, or stream the operation live as the UAE did on Tuesday.

 As the AP news agency put it ahead of the operation: "Chinese authorities, always cautious about possible failure, have not announced a planned arrival time."

-On the previous Friday (February 5), Tianwen-1 performed a fourth "orbital correction" maneuver.
-That was necessary to make sure the spacecraft would be ready for its arrival in orbit, said the China National Space Administration.
+On the previous Friday, February 5, Tianwen-1 performed a fourth "orbital correction" maneuver.
+That was necessary to make sure that the spacecraft would be ready for its arrival in orbit, according to the China National Space Administration.

-Tianwen-1 aims to survey the Martian atmosphere from orbit over a two-year period.
+The goal of Tianwen-1 is to survey the atmosphere from orbit over a two-year period.

-About 4 billion years ago, the Martian atmosphere changed, and liquid water evaporated.
+About 4 billion years ago, the atmosphere of Mars changed and liquid water evaporated.
 But scientists don't know why.
 There may be deposits of water underground, known as subsurface water.

-So, the mission aims to go deeper than the Hope Probe.
+So the mission is intended to go deeper than the Hope probe will.
 It is scheduled to land a rover on the surface of Mars in May.

 A precise location has not been named, but the mission controllers have been looking at the southern part of a region called Utopia Planitia.